codebar/tutorials/html/lesson3/tutorial.md

 ### Styling the header

-Our page is gradually starting to come together.
-Let's make the header a bit more distinct by setting a background color and aligning its contents in the center of the page.
+The page is gradually starting to come together.
+Make `<header>` a bit more distinct by setting a background color and aligning its contents in its center.

 ```css
 header {